 - Click Import.
-When the Import Basemaps window appears, select a group from the drop-down menu and click the maps you want to add to the widget.
+When the Import Basemaps window appears, choose a group from the drop-down menu and click the maps you want to add to the widget.
 Click OK to close the window.
 Repeat this step to add more basemaps from different groups.

 The basemaps you configured are listed with the selected thumbnails.

 Although a single basemap can contain multiple layers or services, the layers must have the same spatial reference.

 Basemaps added to the Basemap Gallery widget must have the same spatial reference.